GreyMilton/house-of-games-api/testing-plan.md

 - sad path: review_id a number that is not currently used: status404, { msg: "Review not found" }
 - sad path: no comments found relating to given review_id status404, { msg: "No comments found" }

+## **POST /api/reviews/:review_id/comments**

+Request body accepts:

+- an object with the following properties:
+  - `username`
+  - `body`

+Responds with:

+- the posted comment

+---

+happy path:
+- status:201 response.body.comment is a valid comment object with keys: comment_id, body, votes, author, review_id, created_at)